 I personally take bamboo silica, or you could even try diatomaceous earth.
 It has the benefit have being a silica source (2700mg per 3g), as well as iron, calcium and magnesium.

 Hair is primarily made up of keratin.
 Our bodies use amino acids to build it, which means adding collagen as a supplement can improve this process.
 I’ve only ever noticed improved skin, nails and hair when I’m consistently taking at least 12,000 mg a day and most studies recommend a dosage closer to 30-40 grams.

 We produce small amounts and it dwindles with aging, so to boost it, eat protein rich foods such as beef, chicken, fish, eggs and bone broth.

 Vegan collagen can be made now by a process involving P.pastoris (a bacteria), human genes and pepsin.
 (I am not going into this process as it flies over my head but read more about it here.)
 I also don’t know how accessible this is so instead you could try eating foods that help stimulate collagen productions instead!

 Vegan options for this are soy products, black beans, legumes, seeds and nuts.

 You made it to the end?
 Whew!
 Sorry for the long post!
 I hope you found some of these tips useful.
-If you make any changes to your diet, especially with supplements or diet, then it takes a minimum of a month of consistency to see any results.
+If you make any changes to your diet, especially with supplements, then it takes a minimum of a month of consistency to see any results.